eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 passwdok <handle> <pass>
 ^^^^^^^^^^^^^^^^^^^^^^^^

   Description: checks the password given against the user's password.
-Check against the password "" (a blank string) or "-" to find out if a user has no password set.
+Check against the password "-" to find out if a user has no password set.

-  Returns: 1 if the password matches for that user; 0 otherwise
+  Returns: 1 if the password matches for that user; 0 otherwise.
+Or if we are checking against the password "-": 1 if the user has no password set; 0 otherwise.

   Module: core